kevinpapst/AdminLTEBundle/Resources/docs/twig_widgets.md

 The box widget comes with several variables and blocks to define content and customize the rendering and behavior individually.

 ### Variables
-_**Notice:** since FALSE will not be considered a value by twig and therefor activate the default filter, you will have to use `0` instead_
+_**Notice:** since FALSE will not be considered a value by Twig and therefor activate the default filter, you will have to use `0` instead_
 <dl>
 <dt>collapsed
 <dd>Will render the Widget in a collapsed state and add and expander toolbutton.